amosproj/amos2023ws03-gui-frame-diff/README.md

 - It calculates the difference between these two videos.
 - The resulting image difference is then saved as a video.

+**Library 3**
+- Is the final GUI, that should look like a video editing tool
+- Can show the two input videos and the frame diff

 ## Coding Guidelines 💅

 - Use the Kotlin coding style defined here: https://kotlinlang.org/docs/coding-conventions.html